inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: DropTailQueue
    :language: ini

-There is no priority queue in this configuration, the two MAC-layer submodules both have their own queues.
+There is no priority queue in this configuration, the two MAC submodules both have their own queues.
 We also limit the queue length to 4, and configure the queue type to be :ned:`DropTailQueue`.

 .. note:: We could also have just one shared priority queue in the EthernetPreemptableMac module, but this is not covered here.